paketo-buildpacks/dep/README.md

 ## Required buildpack.yml

-The `dep-cnb` requires a `buildpack.yml` file in the root of the application directory, and must include `go.import-path` for the application:
+The `dep` requires a `buildpack.yml` file in the root of the application directory, and must include `go.import-path` for the application:

 ```yaml
 go: